The Futurists, people of a certain age are most familiar with, are those that inhabited the Blitz Club in London between 1979 and 1980.

 I believe that whilst AI is absolutely here and is undoubtedly disruptive, it can be sustainable and ethical.
 Most business models I have seen focus on the automation of routine processes and elimination of error, rather than elimination of jobs.

 Ultimately, it means that more time is available to undertake more meaningful activities, but the amount of work remains the same.
 It’s just fulfilled differently.
-All organisations, whether commercial or public, have an imperative to provide world-class customer experience.
+All organizations, whether commercial or public, have an imperative to provide world-class customer experience.
 Many will have Service Level Agreements with targets to be met.
 They are all resource constrained and the age old problem of “getting more from less” is ever thus.

 Many AI led projects will already have business cases and continue to do so.
 Return on Investment continues to be imperative, but I have yet to see a true business case that is purely designed to eliminate jobs.
 Whilst increased productivity is at the core of the majority of use cases, there are a surprising number of projects that do not have a robust quantitative business case underpinning them.
 Here, AI is being used to deliver qualitative, softer benefits which in turn lead to greater employee satisfaction, customer satisfaction and ultimately greater employee retention.